 *Regional/local airports: Salamanca, Valladolid, or Albacete

-Other options could include flying into Barcelona (north Spain) or Mallorca (off the coast of Spain), and then take a hopper flight into Madrid.
-What I am suggesting here is to not limit your options to only the airport in the main area as you may be able to fly into another location cheaper than MAD and hop on over from there.
+Other options could include flying into Barcelona (north Spain) or Mallorca (off the coast of Spain) and then taking a hopper flight into Madrid.
+What I am suggesting Madrid travel guide is to not limit your options to only the airport in the main area as you may be able to fly into another location cheaper than MAD and hop on over from there.

-If you are traveling throughout Europe and find that a train trip is the way to go, you can travel easily around Europe by rail.
-This is a longer haul train that takes you around Europe, but when you arrive in the city, there is a metro rail that will take you around the city itself.
+If you are traveling throughout Europe and find that a train trip is a way to go, you can travel easily around Europe by rail.
+This is a long haul train that takes you around Europe, but when you arrive in the city, there is a metro rail that will take you around the city itself.

 Blah Blah Car

-This is a bit like Uber/Lyft but it’s a ride-sharing service that individuals are able to post that they are taking a trip from one place to another and see if you’d like to ride along for a fee.
+This is a bit like Uber/Lyft, but it’s a ride-sharing service where individuals are able to post that they are taking a trip from one place to another and see if they’d like to ride along for a fee.
 It looks to be a little more expensive than the train but driving with a local can have its benefits.

-To use this service, you would need to sign up for an account and create a profile. https://www.blablacar.co.uk All drivers and riders must get verified with an ID and reviews are provided to help facilitate the safety of individuals using the app.
+To use this service, you would need to sign up for an account and create a profile. https://www.blablacar.co.uk All drivers and riders must get verified with an ID, and reviews are provided to help facilitate the safety of individuals using the app.
 From what I’ve seen, it’s best to book your trip a day or two in advance.
-While I haven’t used the travel by bus feature via this app, it appears you can travel throughout Europe the same way.

 Totally forgot about the plugs.
-The plugs are round and when I arrived thankfully, I got here early enough in the day to go out and be able to explore the area to find them.
+The plugs are round, and when I arrived, thankfully, I got here early enough in the day to go out and be able to explore the area to find them.
 I purchased two for around $4.
-You can locate them in the little bazaar stores, or electronics shops around.
-I tried the grocery stores and convivence stores, but it was not something they carry there.
-If you’re reading this and you haven’t left the states yet, Amazon can be your friend.
+You can locate them in the little bazaar stores or electronics shops around.
+I tried the grocery stores and convenience stores, but it was not something they carried there.
+If you’re reading this and you haven’t left the States yet, Amazon can be your friend.

 Around $11 for 10 adapters (this will cover your laptop, phone, flat iron, etc.), or you can buy a multi or universal that will cover multiple countries around the word.
 I’d recommend buying several of them in case you forget them in the hotel, or you don’t want to keep changing them out for each device.
 These do not change voltage, but rather, just change how the prongs fit into the wall.